 Colloquia & Special Lectures

 Physics Colloquia are held Mondays during the academic year when classes are in session at 4:00 pm in Schwartz Auditorium, Rockefeller Hall.
 Refreshments are available at 3:30 pm in the foyer outside of the auditorium.
-Scheduled colloquia are listed under "Upcoming Events" below.
+Scheduled colloquia are listed under "Planned Colloquia" below.

 The Bethe Lecture Series